PPPDUD/M-SHELL/README.md

 <h2><code>Expecting value: line x column x (char x)</h2></code>
 This error happens when severe tampering with commands.json has occured.
 Examples include blanking out or completely replacing the file.

+<h2><code>Commands file missing.
+Generating a default commands file..</h2></code>
+This error occurs whenever the program cannot find commands.json.
+It happens on first usage and will be fixed automactially.